 Lernmore manages to get a swift glimpse of a night black Buick driving down the two-lane road's exact center, heading straight toward them.
 No one is visible in the car.
 Then the road disappears, leaving only blue sky to fill the windshield.
 There is a tremendous screech and roar of ripping metal, and the Caddy shudders slowly to a stop.
 When Lernmore and von Neumann peer out of their rear window, they see the Buick stopped back there.
 It is missing its entire roof, which lies crumpled in the road behind it.

-For all Neal's bragging, M's not something he's totally used to.
+For all Neal's bragging.
+M's not something he's totally used to.
 He has to stop and puke a couple of times in El Paso, early early with the sky going white.
 There's no sympathy from Jack, 'cause Jack picked up yet another bottle of sweet wine outside San Antone, and now he's definitely passed.
-Neal has the machine gun up in the front seat with him; he knows he ought to put it in the trunk in case the cops ever pull them over, but the dapperness of the weapon is more than Neal can resist.
+Neal has the machine gun up in the front seat with him; he knows he ought to put it in the trunk in case the cops ever pull them over, but the dapperness of the weapon is more North of Las Cruces the sun is almost up, and Neal is getting a bad disconnected feeling; he figures it's the morphine wearing off and decides to fix again.
+He gets a Syrette out of the than Neal can resist.
 He's hoping to get out in the desert with it and blow away some cacti.